20 Best Things to Do in Freeport, ME

 The museum plays host to frequent events, which are attended by some of the region's most notable public figures and personalities.

-The library resources include reports related to business, census, death and burial, genealogy, local history, military, veteran and alumni.
+The library resources include reports related to business, census, death, and burial, genealogy, local history, military, veterans, and alumni.

 Only high-quality natural and organic ingredients are used.

-More than 25 different varieties of handcrafted pieces of bread in both classic and artisan categories are made.
+More than 25 varieties of handcrafted pieces of bread in classic and artisan categories are made.

 You can purchase pre-sliced and par-baked bread.

-The Casco Castle tower, which was part of a hotel, still stands tall.
+The Casco Castle tower, a part of the original hotel, still stands tall.

-The wooden hotel burned in 1914, but this empty shell continues to stay in its place to this day.
+The wooden hotel burned in 1914, but this empty shell remains in its place to this day.